jakubvsetecka/packet-sniffer/README.md

 ## Theory

+The following section draws on concepts described in "Computer Networking: A Top-Down Approach" by James F. Kurose and Keith W. Ross[[1]](#1),  "Computer Networks" by Andrew S. Tanenbaum and David J. Wetherall[[2]](#2) and Cisco Networking Academy[[9]](#9).
+These texts provide in-depth theoretical underpinnings that help explain the layered architecture of network systems, specifically the OSI model, and the behavior of various network protocols at each layer.

 ### OSI Model
 The Open Systems Interconnection (OSI) model is a conceptual framework used to understand network interactions in seven layers.
 Each layer serves a specific function and communicates with the layers directly above and below it: